Nodal Geometry, Heat Diffusion and Brownian Motion: Introduction

 \subsection{Outline of the paper}

 In Section \ref{Int}, we recall tools from $n$-dimensional Brownian motion and the Feynman-Kac formulation of heat diffusion, and discuss the parabolic scaling technique we referred to above.
+We include some background material on stochastic analysis on Riemannian manifolds, some of which (to our knowledge) is not widely known, but is important to our investigation.
+We also believe such results to be of independent interest to the community.
+Of particular mention is Theorem \ref{compare}, which roughly says that if the metric is perturbed slightly, hitting probabilities of compact sets by Brownian particles are also perturbed slightly.
+This allows us to apply Brownian motion formulae from $\RR^n$ to compact manifolds, on small distance and time scales.

-In Section \ref{Perf}, we begin by proving Proposition \ref{babycase}.
-We then take the generalization one step further, by considering intersecting surfaces of different dimensions.
+In Section \ref{Perf}, we begin by proving Theorem \ref{babycase}.
+As mentioned before, we then take the generalization one step further, by considering intersecting surfaces of different dimensions.
 Our main result in this direction is Theorem \ref{stein}, which gives a quantitative lower bound on how ``thin'' or ``narrow'' a nodal domain can be.

 In Section \ref{LBMP}, we take up the investigation of inradius estimates of $\Omega_\lambda$.
 As mentioned before, our main result in this direction is Theorem \ref{th:Large-Inscribed-Ball}.
 We also establish Corollary \ref{cor:Large-Ball}.